 U.S. Bank Secured Visa Card vs Discover it® Secured Credit Card

-The Discover it® Secured is one of our favorite credit cards for people with bad credit.
+The Discover it® Secured Credit Card is one of our favorite credit cards for people with bad credit.
 It does a few things significantly better than the U.S. Bank Secured Visa Card.
-First of all, there is no annual fee on this card.
-Therefore, provided you always pay off your balance in full and on time, the Discover it® Secured won’t become an extra financial burden for you.
+Provided you always pay off your balance in full and on time, the Discover it® Secured Credit Card won’t become an extra financial burden for you.
 On top of that, the card also provides cash back rewards for its users.
-With the Discover it® Secured, you get 2% cash back at restaurants and gas stations on up to $1,000 in combined purchases each quarter.
-All other purchases will get you 1% back.
+With the Discover it® Secured Credit Card, you get 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, 1% unlimited cash back on all other purchases - automatically.
 This is unusual for secured credit cards.
 Most other cards, including the U.S. Bank Secured Visa Card, don’t offer any rewards.
-These two factors alone are enough of a reason to recommend the Discover it® Secured over the U.S. Bank Secured Visa Card.
+These two factors alone are enough of a reason to recommend the Discover it® Secured Credit Card over the U.S. Bank Secured Visa Card.

-U.S. Bank Secured Visa Card vs Capital One® Secured Mastercard®
+U.S. Bank Secured Visa Card vs Secured Mastercard® from Capital One

-The Capital One® Secured Mastercard® is another solid option for anyone looking for a secured credit card with no annual fee.
+The Secured Mastercard® from Capital One is another solid option for anyone looking for a secured credit card with $0 annual fee.
 While this card doesn’t have any rewards program, it does have a more flexible credit line.
 The minimum deposit is just $49 – significantly lower than what you have to put down for the U.S. Bank Secured Visa Card (you'll be required to make a refundable minimum security deposit of $49, $99 or $200).
 Your credit line can also be greater than your deposit.
 Be aware that to pay your deposit, you’ll need access to an authorized bank account.
-Lastly, it’s worth noting that the Capital One® Secured Mastercard® comes with all the other bells and whistles of a credit card, including auto rental insurance and fraud coverage, as we discussed above.
-Therefore, you won't be missing out on anything significant if you go with the Capital One® Secured Mastercard® over the U.S. Bank Secured Visa Card.
+Lastly, it’s worth noting that the Secured Mastercard® from Capital One comes with all the other bells and whistles of a credit card, including auto rental insurance and fraud coverage, as we discussed above.
+Therefore, you won't be missing out on anything significant if you go with the Secured Mastercard® from Capital One over the U.S. Bank Secured Visa Card.